pimarc/pms50-gns530/readme.md

 Unzip the file in your Community folder and restart the sim.

 If you download from GitHub, BE CAREFUL to download only the releases (button release at the right of the GitHub screen).
-DONT'USE THE "CODE" button.
+DON'T USE THE "CODE" button.
 GitHub sources may be not stable.

 Sometimes users reported that it was necessary to reboot the machine (maybe after a MSFS patch?).